 - If you are constipated you should discuss this with your GP to ensure that you are receiving adequate treatment.
 (See separate leaflet called Constipation in Adults for more details.)

 - Coughing can make prolapse worse.
-If you are still smoking, you should try to give up.
+If you smoke, you should try to give up.
 (See separate leaflet called Tips to Help you Stop Smoking for more details.)

 - You should try to avoid heavy lifting, as this may make prolapse worse.
 If you are able to, take a break, put your feet up and rest during the day.